DiffPD: Differentiable Projective Dynamics: Applications

 \section{Applications}

-In this section, we show various tasks that can benefit from DiffPD and classify them into four categories: system identification, inverse design, trajectory optimization, and closed-loop control.
+In this section, we show various tasks that can benefit from DiffPD and classify them into five categories: system identification, inverse design, trajectory optimization, closed-loop control, and real-to-sim applications.
 Although prior efforts on differentiable simulators have demonstrated their capabilities on almost all these examples, we highlight that DiffPD is able to achieve comparable results but reduce the time cost by almost an order of magnitude.
 We provide a summary of each example in Table~\ref{tab:setting}.
 For examples with actuators, we implement the contractile fiber model as discussed in~\citet{min2019softcon}.
-In particular, adding such actuators is compatible with DiffPD as it merely introduces an extra quadratic energy in the form of Eqn. (\ref{eq:pd_energy}).

-The gradient information from a differentiable simulator enables the usage of gradient-based numerical optimization techniques to improve the performance of a certain design.
 Regarding the optimization algorithm, we use L-BFGS in our examples by default unless otherwise specified.
 We report the time cost and the final loss after optimization in Table~\ref{tab:performance}.
 For fair comparisons, we use the same initial guess and termination conditions when running L-BFGS with different simulation methods.
-When reporting the loss in Table~\ref{tab:performance}, we linearly normalize its value so that after shifting and rescaling, a loss of 1 represents the average performance from 16 randomly sampled solutions and a loss of 0 maps to a desired solution.
+When reporting the loss in Table~\ref{tab:performance}, we linearly normalize it so that a loss of 1 represents the average performance from 16 randomly sampled solutions and a loss of 0 maps to a desired solution.
 For examples using a bounded loss, we map zero loss to an oracle solution that achieves the lower bound of the loss (typically 0).
 For unbounded losses used in the walking and swimming robots (Sec.~\ref{sec:app:plan} and~\ref{sec:app:control}), we map zero loss to the performance of solutions obtained from DiffPD.
-We present more details about the implementation of each example as well as the optimization progress in our supplemental material.
+The full details about each experiment can be found in our supplemental material and our source code.